logicalclocks/machine-learning-api/docs/integrations/sagemaker.md

 ## Install **HSML**

-To be able to access the Hopsworks Model Registry, the `HSML` Python library needs to be installed.
+To be able to access the Hopsworks Model Registry and Model Serving, the `HSML` Python library needs to be installed.
 One way of achieving this is by opening a Python notebook in SageMaker and installing the `HSML` with a magic command and pip:

 !!! attention "Matching Hopsworks version"
 The **major and minor version of `HSML`** needs to match the **major and minor version of Hopsworks**.